Medicaid reimbursement for Telehealth

 There is also a positive trend in provider type when it comes to telehealth reimbursement and Medicaid.
 Many states have no restrictions on the type of provider that can be reimbursed for telehealth services, and only a few restrict reimbursement to only physicians.
 However, even in the states that restrict telehealth reimbursement, change is on the horizon as telemedicine grows in popularity.

 Medicaid reimbursement for telehealth is unique to each state.
 Some have more restrictions than others which is why we recommend you reach out to your agency.
-For more telehealth tips and tricks, visit us at Telehealthist.com.
+Read more online or take free courses at Telehealthist.com.